 Triage- After quick registration, you will meet with a Registered Nurse (RN), either in a treatment bay or in Triage.
 The nurse will assess the potential severity of your complaint and assign a Triage Category.
 Often, patients who arrive after you may be seen ahead of you based on this Triage Category.

 Treatment Room/Waiting Room- You may remain in the room you were triaged in or you may be placed elsewhere in the department.
-Please note that room changes are common, especially on the Fast Track side of the ED.
+Please note that room changes are common, especially on the Minor Acute Care side of the ED.

 Nursing Assessment- An (RN) will assess you further, reviewing your medical history and medications future and performing a nursing examination as needed.